patlee12/user-management/README.md

 ## User Management

 This Nest.js application provides a scalable and secure backend solution for user management and authentication.
-It includes essential features such as user login, account creation requests, email verification, password recovery, JWT-based authentication, multi-factor authentication (MFA), and role-based authorization.
+It includes essential features such as user login, Admin Panel (Admin.js) account creation requests, email verification, password recovery, JWT-based authentication, multi-factor authentication (MFA), and role-based authorization.
 The application also supports user profile management and integrates with Nginx (as a reverse proxy) and Avahi (for mDNS-based service discovery) to enable seamless operation in local area network setups.

 Designed as a boilerplate for monolithic projects, this application follows a modular and opinionated structure, allowing for an easy pivot to a microservices architecture when needed—thanks to the flexibility and scalability of the Nest.js framework.

-Included a swagger module for endpoint testing.
-Once the project is served in your local area network go to https://user-management.local/api (see section "Running the App in a local area network in a Production Environment")
+Included a swagger module for endpoint testing and Admin Module.
+Once the project is served in your local area network go to https://user-management.local/api for swagger and https://user-management.local/admin for Admin panel (see section "Running the App in a local area network in a Production Environment")

 ## Dependencies: